|

 is pale green in colour with black eyes.
 The moniliform antennae and all legs

-are same colour as the body.
+are same colour as the body, pale green in colour.
 Wings are clear with thin pale or black

 veins.